 Whichever solar installer you choose, you will be placing a lot of trust – not to mention cash – in them to do a good, professional job.
 We’ve all heard horror stories about solar installations gone wrong, or rogue traders ripping people off, so it pays to do your research and search out reliable reviews.
 Ultimately, going with a solar installer that someone you trust, trusts, could be the best advice possible.
 There’s nothing like personal recommendations when it comes to something that involves work on your home.

 But the fun doesn’t stop there, once you get all set up, it’ll be time to find an energy plan with a good feed-in tariff to maximise the savings on your investment.
-Click the link below to compare plans offering solar tariffs, or visit our feed-in tariff comparison page.
+Click the link below to compare plans offering solar tariffs, or visit our page on energy plans with solar.